johncheney/motif-mark/readme.md

 Welcome to John's motif-mark code!

-This code is used to identify protein binding motifs in a gene.
+This code is used to identify and visualize protein binding motifs in a gene.

 To use this code simply clone this repo and call: